-How to Automatically Update Stata on Linux
+Automatically Updating Stata on Linux With Cron

-For one, this feature isn’t present on the Linux version of Stata.
-For two, this command doesn’t actually update Stata — it just enables update notifications.
+On Windows and macOS, Stata can be configured to check for updates automatically with the set update_query command.
+However, this feature isn’t present on the Linux version of Stata.
+Also, it doesn’t actually update Stata – it just enables update notifications.
 Stata will still need to be manually updated by someone with the permission to do so.

 If you’re running Stata on a standalone Linux server or an HPC cluster, you may be interested in having Stata update itself without any user interaction.
 This is especially useful if Stata users do not have permission to update the software themselves, as is often the case on shared Linux systems.